Sh0g0-1758/SIC-XE-Assembler/README.md

 - Then it identifies the format of the instruction and look for literals in the program.
 This involved a tricky part where I had to ensure that multiple literals denoting the same value be assigned the same address for the generated literal for which i made a utility function.
 - Finally, Update the Location Counter according to the number of bytes that the instruction occupies and process the next instruction.

+That concludes pass1 after which the SYMBOL_TABLE and LITERAL_TABLE are updated according to the program blocks in which they were present.
+Then the PROGRAM_LENGTH is calculated, BASE address is taken account of and the required data is sent to pass2 :

+- The major task in pass2 was taking account of new blocks and ensuring that a new text record was generated every time it is encountered.
+I did this by tricking the program into Reserving 0 bytes when a USE statement was encountered.
+This ensured the correctness of the program and realized the desired behaviour of making a new text record every time.
+- Afterwards, I used the ``` format{X} ``` struct defined in ``` def.h ``` to create object codes for every instruction. this uses a lot of utility functions which are defined in the ``` utils.h ``` file.
+- In format three corresponding checks are put in place to take account of immediate addressing, simple addressing etc. Further a check for indexed addressing is also put.
+These are done by simply checking the presence of characters like '#,@,X' in the program.
+- Then it checks for the presence of SYMBOLS and tries to find them in the SYMBOL/LITERAL table.
+The order followed here is PC --> BASE.
+Corresponding range checks are also placed.
+- Format Four was made in a similar manner like Format three execpt that there were fewer checks.
+One tricky part was implementation of the Modification record.
+As I had already determined whether the generated symbol was absolute or relative, I simply used the ``` SYMBOL_FLAG ``` table to get the corresponding flag and generate the MODIFICATION record accordingly.
+- Finally for generating the opcode for data type instruction, I check for WORDS and simply convert the string to int.
+For Byte further checks for recognising X and C characters in the string are placed.
+The Location Counter is then incremented correspondingly.
+For the RESB and RESW type instructions, I have pushed a ``` SKIP ``` instruction in my objcode to help the assembler RECORD generating function recognise the specific number of bytes are to be skipped.

+That concludes the pass2 and leaves only the HEADER record generation part of the assembler.